stevebillings/simple-rag-apps/README.md

 Each configuration specifies:
 - Corpus type (pdfs or faq)
 - Bot prompt
+- Vector database index name (Pinecone index name)
-- Vector database settings
+- Vector database namespace (Pinecone namespace)
 - Corpus directory path
-- System prompt template
+- System prompt template (be sure to include the "{}"; this is where the relevant content from your corpus will be inserted)

 ## Running Tests